joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

 }
 ```

 And that's the end of it.
-Might be a lot to digest, and for the hairy parts below is the
+It's a lot to digest so sorry about that.
+For the hairy parts, below is the
 footnotes section.